juizmill/git-hooks/README.md

-# Git Hooks hook
+# Git Hooks

-Checks in our gitHooks hook
+Checks in our gitHooks

 * Syntax check with php lint (“php -l”): We check every committed file has a valid PHP syntax.
 * Sync check of composer.json and composer.lock files: We check these two files are committed together in order to avoid committing the json but not the lock and generate some issue to another developers.